skenne21/code-challenge/README.md

 Lastly, npm start will start the application on your localhost.

-###Thank you
+### Thank you

-Thank you so very much for your consideration.
+Thank you so very much for your consideration and Time.
 I enjoyed working on this code challenge and please let me know if you have any further questions or feedback on  my submission.
+I look forward from hearing from you.